Learning-Augmented Robust Algorithmic Recourse: Introduction

-To overcome this issue, we revisit the algorithmic recourse problem through the lens of the learning-augmented framework~\citep{MitzenmacherV20} which has been used in a surge of recent work to overcome the limitations of adversarial (i.e., worst-case) analysis.
-Specifically, rather than assuming that the designer has no information regarding how the model can change, we assume the designer can formulate predictions regarding what these changes may be.
-However, crucially, these predictions are unreliable and can be arbitrarily inaccurate.
-Using the learning-augmented approach, our goal is to optimize the validity-cost trade-off by computing recourses that perform near-optimally when the predictions are accurate (consistency) while maintaining good performance even in the worst-case, i.e., even when the predictions are arbitrarily inaccurate (robustness).
+Our main goal is to design more practical recourse algorithms that balance robustness and cost.
+To achieve this goal, we move beyond the adversarial setting and leverage the learning-augmented framework~\citep{MitzenmacherV20}, which has been used in a surge of recent work to overcome the limitations of adversarial (i.e., worst-case) analysis.
+Specifically, rather than assuming that the designer has no information regarding the model changes, we assume they can at least formulate some predictions regarding these changes.
+However, these predictions are unreliable, so our goal is to compute recourses that are near-optimal if the predictions are accurate (consistency), while maintaining good performance even in the worst case, i.e., even when the predictions are highly inaccurate (robustness).